White Bird in a Blizzard: Plot

 In 1988, when Katrina "Kat" Connors was 17, her beautiful but mercurial mother, Eve, disappeared without a trace.
 The story weaves back-and-forth with flashbacks of Eve's past life and the present day.

 In the flashbacks, Eve was a wild girl who gradually changed into a domesticated housewife after marrying Brock, an ordinary man who leads an uneventful life.
-While Kat explores her blossoming sexuality with her handsome but dim-witted neighbour and schoolmate, Phil, Eve struggles to deal with aging and quenching her youthful wildness.
+While Kat explores her blossoming sexuality with her handsome but dim-witted neighbor and schoolmate, Phil, Eve struggles to deal with aging and quenching her youthful wildness.
 She tries to be sexy when Brock is away, even luring Phil's attention.
 After Eve disappears, Kat deals with her abandonment without much issue, occasionally releasing her own wild side, seducing the detective investigating her mother's disappearance.
 The film then jumps forward three years to the spring of 1991.
 On a break from college, Kat returns home and seems unfazed to learn that her father is in a relationship with a co-worker.

 The detective Kat has been having an affair with informs her that Brock might have killed Eve after catching her cheating.
-Kat dismisses this theory, just like she did three years ago, but after mentioning the topic to her friends Beth and Mickey, they tell her they suggested this same theory to her and she dismissed them as well.
-Kat suspects Phil of having slept with Eve and confronts him the night before she is to return to college, but Phil angrily rebuffs it and tells her that her father knows where her mother is.
+Kat dismisses this theory, just as she did three years previously.
+When she mentions it to her friends Beth and Mickey, they tell her they suggested this same theory to her and she dismissed them as well.
+Kat suspects Phil of having slept with Eve and confronts him the night before she is to return to college, but Phil angrily denies it and tells her that her father knows where her mother is.

-After having recurring dreams about her mother being stranded in the snow, Kat begins to unpack Brock's suspiciously locked freezer in their basement but is stopped when he walks in on her.
-She questions him about her mother's disappearance, asking if he does in fact know where she is, but he denies having any knowledge of her whereabouts.
+Kat has recurring dreams of her mother stranded in the snow, and starts to unpack Brock's locked basement freezer but is interrupted when he walks in on her.
+She asks him if he does in fact know where she is, but he denies having any knowledge of her whereabouts.
 Believing her father, Kat bids him goodbye and tearfully boards her flight, returning to college.
-It is revealed that this was the last time Kat sees her father, as he went out to a bar shortly thereafter and drunkenly admitted to murdering Eve.
-He is soon arrested and later hangs himself with a sheet in his jail cell, also revealing that he moved Eve's body from the freezer to a nearby hill the night before Kat unpacked it.
-Upon discovering the body, it was revealed that the body had been frozen for so long that when it was buried, it melted away.
+It is revealed that he went out to a bar shortly afterward and drunkenly admitted to murdering Eve and that he had moved Eve's body from the freezer to a nearby hill the night before Kat unpacked it.
+He is arrested and hangs himself with a sheet in his jail cell.
+When Eve's body is found, it is revealed that the body had been frozen for so long that after it was buried it had melted away.

-The film ends with a flashback of Eve's death; she came home from shopping the afternoon of her disappearance to find Brock and Phil in bed together.
-Phil dashed out of the room and Eve began laughing hysterically at Brock, incredulous.
+The film ends with a flashback of Eve's death.
+Returning home from shopping the afternoon of her disappearance, Eve found Brock and Phil in bed together.
+Phil dashed off and Eve began laughing hysterically at Brock, incredulous.
 A humiliated Brock repeatedly begged her to stop, but Eve continued laughing until he grabbed her by the throat and strangled her to death.